inaka/galgo/README.md

 ```

 ### Example
-Here's an example of the log messages of being displayed on top of our Activity:
+Here's an example of the log messages being displayed on top of our Activity:

 <img src="http://i61.tinypic.com/2qw3by0.gif" align="center" style="float:center" height="400" />